Cervical spondylosis

 Cervical spondylosis is a common, age-related condition that affects the joints and discs in your cervical spine, which is in your neck.
 It’s also known as cervical osteoarthritis or neck arthritis.

 It develops from the wear and tear of cartilage and bones.
-While it’s largely the results of age, it can be caused by other factors as we
+While it’s largely the results of age, it can be caused by other factors as well.

 Image Source : retiro SUR